Elive2/bug-byte/README.md

 ### Welcome to Bug-Byte.

 This is the final submission for Coen 174 Software Engineering 2019 with Professor Atkinson at Santa Clara University 2018.
 Collaborators are Casey Xuereb and Paul Jin.
+Bug Byte is a bug tracking system that allows a user to create a ticket to report a new software bug.
+Administrators can then assign the bug to a developer.
+The developer progresses the bug through the patch lifecycle and the admin can track the progress.
+Thus there are three types of users, Reporter, Admin, and Developer.
+The bugs are managed in a MySQL database, the frontend uses React, the backend uses mainly PHP.
+Our system was deplyed on our SCU Design Center Linux machines running Apache server.

 ### Installation Guide
 There are two ways to install our system on an apache server with php5: